 Dublin is the economic heart of Ireland and the fastest growing economy in the World at the moment.
 Multinationals settle down here and a brand new high-tech quarter is developing at a fast pace.
 The workforce is educated, the location is perfect and the corporate tax is low.
-Here are some tips for the business traveler staying in Dublin.
+Here are some tips for the business traveller staying in Dublin.

 Where to stay?

 Stay central so you don’t have to fight your way through a busy route in the morning.
 Walking is the easiest and quickest way to travel through the city.
 Business quarters are around Merrion Square, St Stephen’s Green and of course the new high-tech area at the Grand Canal Dock.
 We suggest you stay as close as possible, book your executive room (with bathrobe and slippers) and use good Wi-Fi to prepare for your meetings ahead.
-O’Callaghan Hotels are located right at Merrion Square and St Stephen’s Green which gives them ideal locations for you to get to work.
+O’Callaghan Collection Dublin Hotels are located right at Merrion Square and St Stephen’s Green which gives them ideal locations for you to get to work.
 All of our hotels feature several meeting rooms and have great capacities.